frasersgroup/schemas/README.md

 * `yarn compile` - compiles / validates schemas in the `schemas` directory
 * `yarn compile:examples` - compiles / validates schemas in the `examples` directory

+# #Branch Structure
+Due to limited workload in this repo initially, all work should be done in develop.
+Submit PRs to master.
+We can switch to feature branches if we begin to see conflicts.